Thyroid Cancer Molecular Assessment

 Prognosis

 Calcitonin and CEA doubling times are recommended for prognosis in postoperative MTC.
 When both markers are expressed, calcitonin doubling time is the superior marker of MTC progression.
-Shorter doubling times are associated with worse prognosis.
+Shorter doubling times are associated with worse prognoses.
 At least four consecutive measurements over a 2-year period are recommended to enable calculation of doubling time.

 Germline Genetic Testing